-In the clip above, CIA agent Sarah Walker springs a prenuptial agreement on her fiancé, Chuck.
+In the classic TV show Chuck, CIA agent Sarah Walker springs a prenuptial agreement on her fiancé, Chuck.

 The two get engaged, start to plan their wedding, go on spy missions together and then Sarah springs a prenup agreement on Chuck.

 However, there are both legal and practical problems with the way Sarah presents the prenup agreement to Chuck.

 First, while the number of people who chose to sign a prenup prior to getting married has increased recently, it’s generally a good idea to discuss the topic with one’s partner before asking them to simply sign and return the forms.

 Idaho is a community property state.
 This means that property is either classified as personal or community property during a marriage – or realistically, at the end of it when it comes time to divide it.
 Personal property is property that belonged to a spouse prior to the marriage or was a gift or inheritance during the marriage.
 Community property is property acquired during the marriage.
 It also includes the amount of any personal property that increases during the marriage.

 When a couple gets divorced, the community property is distributed through state laws, which requires each party receives an equitable, but not equal, share.
 A prenup agreement allows a couple to determine prior to marriage how their property will be distributed should their marriage ultimately end before death does them part.

 Prenuptial agreements are a good idea in the following situations if one or both partners:

 - Have more than $200,000 in assets, such as a home, retirement funds or stocks

 - Have parents or other family members they may need to eventually care for.